Hill Sprints

 - Less chance of injury compared to normal sprinting.
 Hill sprints prevent you from reaching end-range hip and knee extension with your landing leg, which is when most hamstring pulls occur.
 The hill also prevents you from reaching a great speed which helps reduces the chances of injury when compared to sprinting on the flat.

-- It improves mental toughness.
+- It improves mental toughness and teacches people what hard work is.
 Hill sprints are tough.
 Most people will struggle to push through when the going gets tough but you'll develop great mental strength if you do it consistently.

 - You get to train outside.
 I love the gym, but it is nice to be able to train outside.